-The CCSL initiative will use the framework to document and analyse projects that are incorporating social learning approaches in their work, while continuing to gather an evidence-base for the value of these approaches.
-Recognizing the need for institutional change, dialogues of institutional learning within international organizations is taking place to enhance the achievement of development outcomes through agricultural research within the context of climate change.
+The CCSL initiative used the framework to document and analyse projects that are incorporating social learning approaches in their work, while continued to gather an evidence-base for the value of these approaches.
+Recognizing the need for institutional change, dialogues of institutional learning within international organizations took place to enhance the achievement of development outcomes through agricultural research within the context of climate change.

-An evidence base of the value of social learning approaches to enhance the development outcomes of agricultural research will be established.
-This will be supported by an active community of practice that acts as a peer assist mechanism to support learning.
+An evidence base of the value of social learning approaches to enhance the development outcomes of agricultural research was established.
+This was supported by an active community of practice that acted as a peer assist mechanism to support learning.

 In 2016, there was some mainstreaming of CCSL elements in some flagship projects, and some evidence was assembled as to the effectiveness of social learning in a development context.